Placement Policy

 Course Level 102 or 203 for Latin placement

-Students may choose to audit a lower-level course but may not receive credit for it.
+Students may choose to take a lower-level course for credit with the approval of the appropriate language program at the student's campus of enrollment.
 Students who feel they are qualified for a more advanced course, or students seeking proficiency certification or credit by examination, if available, should contact the appropriate language department for details.
 For more information, see College of the Liberal Arts policies.

 Non-Course Work Knowledge of World Languages